bd2kccd/bd2kccd.github.io/README.md

 This command will build and generate the static content site and store all the static files at `/docs` folder.

-## 6. Reviewing Changes
+## 7. Reviewing Changes Locally

 Before pushing all changes back to Github repo, you'll need to review your local changes in the development server.

+## 8. Sending a Pull Request for Changes Review

-Once everything looks good, push them to Github and then you'll be able to see the updated Github Pages site at https://bd2kccd.github.io.
+Once everything looks good in your local development server, push them to Github and then send a new pull request based on the master so your cahnges will be reviewed before merging into the master branch.
+And once it's merged successfully, you'll be able to see the updated Github Pages site at https://bd2kccd.github.io.

 ## Notes